 G.R.
 No. 164817, 3 July 2009

-Petitioner filed with the RTC a verified Petition for Declaration of Nullity of Marriage with Alternative Prayer for Legal separation, with Appliction for Designation as Administrator Pendente Lite of the Conjugal Partnership of Gains.
-Petitioner alleged that she and respondent are residents of Bugallon, Pangasinan, but respondent is presently living in the (United States of America).
+Petitioner filed with the RTC a verified Petition for Declaration of Nullity of Marriage with Alternative Prayer for Legal separation, with Application for Designation as Administrator Pendente Lite of the Conjugal Partnership of Gains.
+The petitioner alleged that she and the respondent are residents of Bugallon, Pangasinan, but the respondent is presently living in the (United States of America).
 They were married but are childless.

 Whether or not the totality of petitioner’s evidence was able to prove that respondent is psychologically incapacitated to comply with the essential obligations of marriage warranting the annulment of their marriage under Article 1: of the Family Code.

-No. The evidence presented by petitioner in regard to the physical violence or grossly abusive conduct toward petitioner and respondent’s abandonment of petitioner justifiable cause for more than one year are grounds for legal separation only and not for annulment of marriage under Article 1: of the Family Code.
+No. The evidence presented by the petitioner in regard to the physical violence or grossly abusive conduct toward the petitioner and the respondent’s abandonment of the petitioner justifiable cause for more than one year are grounds for legal separation only and not for annulment of marriage under Article 1: of the Family Code.

 * Case digest by Marife G. Guige, LLB-1, Andres Bonifacio Law School, SY 2017-2018